 His comic book characters are more than just cartoons; they are living, breathing personalities that have resonated with audiences across the generations.
 Working with illustrators such as Steve Ditko, Jack Kirby and John Romita, Lee wrote, art-directed and edited the entire stable of Marvel Comics during its rise to prominence and its Golden Age, at which time he addressed issues such as drug abuse, racism and bigotry in his work, never forgetting his primary goal: to entertain and excite the reader.

 To browse our extensive collection of Marvel Comics artwork signed by Stan Lee himself, visit our Stan Lee artworks page.

 Born Stanley Martin Lieber in 1922 in Manhattan, New York City to Romanian-Jewish immigrant parents, Stan Lee grew up in a tiny apartment in the Bronx, watching Errol Flynn movies and dreaming of writing the Great American Novel.
 His writing pursuits led him to write obituaries and press releases before he took a job filling inkwells at Timely Comics when he was 19.
 He immediately showed promise, and adopted the nom-de-plume of Stan Lee for his work for the company, saving his birth name for his more literature he was writing outside of his dayjob.
 After helping with the creation of a number of what became the publisher’s flagship superheroes, he was installed as editor in 1950, after eleven years with Timely.

-Timely Comics soon became Marvel Comics, and under Stan Lee the firm started one of the most successful runs of any comic book company in history.
+Timely Comics became Marvel Comics in 1961, and under Stan Lee the firm started one of the most successful runs of any comic book company in history.
 Lee revived old characters such as Captain America for the Avengers and created new ones such as Iron Man, Thor, Doctor Strange, Daredevil, and of course Spider-Man.
 These characters were a departure from the idealistic, flawless characters of rival comic book house DC, for whom went on to write occasionally at the start of the new millennium.
 Despite their superhuman powers, Lee’s creations were believable human beings with problems in their personal lives that audiences could relate to.